elixir-europe/rdmkit/pages/rdm_cycle/analysing.md

 * In the case of collaborative data analysis, you will have to ensure access to the data and tools for all collaborators.
 This can be achieved by setting up virtual research environments.
 * Consider publishing your analysis workflow according to the FAIR principles as well as your datasets.

-## Problems to be addressed at this stage

-{% include pagelist.html tag="analyse" %}

-## Where can training materials and events about data analysis be found?

-{% include tess.html search="Data Analysis" %}